amyharris2/ptmcmc/README.md

 	Template choice:
 		- The provided set:
-			The templates that come with this package have been provided by Dr. Marwan Gebran.
+			The templates that are used by default with this package have been provided by Dr. Marwan Gebran.
 They were calculated using the approach of Gebran et al. (2016) and Palacios et al. (2010), using SYNSPEC48 (Hubeny and Lanz, 1992) to calculate the spectra based on ATLAS9 model atmospheres (Kurucz, 1992), which assume local thermodynamic equilibrium, plane parallel geometry, and radiative and hydrostatic equilibrium.

-			The template set provided have span the following parameter space:
+			The template set used span the following parameter space:
 			Teff: 5000-18000 K in steps of 500 K
 			logg: 2.5-5.0 in steps of 0.5
 			vsini: 0-300 km/s in steps of 50 km/s

 			They were calculated assuming Solar abundances and they have a resolution of R=10000.

-			The templates provided have been cropped (6000-9000 A), rebinned (sampling=0.25A) and smoothed (sigma=0.48).
-The rebinning and smoothing are done in order to closely match the templates to typical WEAVE LR spectra in the CaT region.
+			The templates provided have rebinned (sampling=0.25A) and smoothed (sigma=0.48), in order to closely match the templates to typical WEAVE LR spectra in the CaT region.

+			You can download a bundle of the template set here: http://star.herts.ac.uk/~amy/PTMCMC/ They cover a wavelength range of 6000-9000 A.

 		- To use your own templates:
 			The option to use your own template set is available.
 This module can process (crop, rebin,